-As we begin our walk, please take note that here we have a salt pool.
-Do happen to notice the islands in the middle of the salt pool?
-Well, there used to be a peninsula that was attached to these to islands.
-But in 2005 the peninsula was removed, thus making the water circulation much more efficient.
+As we begin our walk, please note that we have a salt pool.
+Do you happen to notice the islands in the middle of the salt pool?
+Well, there used to be a peninsula that was attached to these islands.
+But in 2005, the peninsula was removed, thus making the water circulation much more efficient.
 Also, these islands provide an excellent habitat for birds to nest on, as they are away from predators.

-Mudflats occur when the tide recedes and are prime spots for birds to forage for snails and worms and other good things to eat.
+Mudflats occur when the tide recedes and are prime spots for birds to forage snails, worms, and other good things to eat.

 Let’s have another look here.

 Do you notice that there is a bit of water on the mudflats?
-The water still present is a tell-tale sign that the tide is low and will be coming in soon.
+The water still present is a tell-tale sign that the tide is low and coming back in soon.